Clemapfel/jluna/docs/manual.md

 #### Executing Multiple Lines of Code

-If we want to execute more than just a single line, or if we want any special characters to be escaped automatically: *C++s raw string literal* is easy to remember and convenient:
+If we want to execute more than just a single line, or, if we want any special characters to be escaped automatically, C++s **raw string literal** conveniently accomplished this:

 ```cpp
 Main.safe_eval_file(R"(